What is an Invoice? | The Ultimate Guide to Invoicing

 Invoicing and payment terms

-Unless you have agreed alternative payment terms with a customer, a common time frame for you to be paid is 30 days from the date you issue an invoice.
-Rules or guidance may differ by state.
+Unless you have agreed alternative with a customer, UK rules dictate they must pay you within 30 days of receiving your invoice for the goods or services provided.

-Some industries may see businesses traditionally transacting on 60, 90, or even 120 day payment terms.
-It's also common for larger businesses to strong arm smaller suppliers into lengthy payment terms that disproportionately suit them, to the smaller business' detriment.
+Some businesses do operate a different model.
+One familiar scenario being larger companies requiring that smaller suppliers accept payment terms of 90 or even 120 days.

 Some companies choose to offer clients discounts for early settlement or payment in advance.
-Increasingly, small-to-medium businesses (SMBs) are going further to protect themselves from late payment, and are asking for invoices to be settled within as little as seven days.
+Increasingly, SMEs are going further to protect themselves from late payment, and are asking for invoices to be settled within as little as seven days.

-When it comes to doing business internationally, you tend to see 30 day payment terms commonly in the UK and Europe, but this does vary:
+The UK is fairly typical among its neighbours in Europe in its approach to invoicing, with payment terms of 30 days from receipt of an invoice being commonplace in most European countries.
+But this does vary:

 Scandinavian businesses typically employ a payment deadline of 14 days